linuxlaber/Spaced-Reps/README.md

 Installation:
 Download the folder as zip file then extract anywhere you want then open Spaced Reps.exe.
 Note that you must open the .exe file on the specified folder.

+I will soon make the documentation as clear as I could.

 Application Design: